 Noise remains one of the most common hazards in the workplace.
 Worker’s Compensation Boards across Canada report that noise is still the biggest cause of permanent disability claims.
 As with other hearing damage, it often occurs gradually over time without workers realizing that it is happening.
 The loss begins by affecting a person’s ability to hear higher frequency sounds.
 With continued exposure, hearing deteriorates and eventually the loss spreads into lower frequencies, which makes normal speech more and more difficult to hear and understand.

 Employers in Alberta must comply with Occupational Health and Safety (OHS) legislation.
 This legislation defines a worker’s maximum permitted daily exposure to noise without hearing protection.
-For more information on occupational exposure limits for noise please see the Government of Alberta’s Occupational Health and Safety Code Explanation Guide.

 When workers are exposed to excess noise, the employer must legally develop and implement a Noise Management Program.
 Such a program should involve educating workers, measuring and monitoring sound levels, posting signage, controlling noise exposure, providing hearing protection devices and conducting audiometric tests for workers.